1. What’s The Canine Review’s relationship with Trupanion (Updated April 2023)?

 2. I like your reporting, but what’s up with the paywall and price hikes?

-- Yes, we charge subscription revenue–because we believe no quality journalism business with high ethical standards can operate without significant subscription revenue, thereby removing strings as well as any perception of strings to a particular group.
+There’s also never been a legitimate news business in history that’s been sustainable without substantial reader revenue, and it makes sense.
+No quality journalism business with high ethical standards – strong, independent reporting that holds powerful, wealthy institutions accountable – can operate without significant subscription revenue, thereby removing strings as well as any perception of strings to a particular group.

-- The kind of reporting we do is unique.
+Well, yes and no. The kind of reporting we do is unique.
 We are the only journalism focused on the pet industry that provides honest, careful reporting that doesn’t cater to advertisers in an industry that’s full of abuse and devoid of meaningful regulation.
 That takes careful, time-consuming reporting (including incessant calls for comment – in order to be fair).
-And fact-checking.
-So, we need your help to sustain and continue to expand that kind of consumer-based coverage.
-And we believe we are providing real value in return.
-There’s no place else you can go to get the kind of reporting we do focused on this industry.

 Here’s a checklist.
 Strong, independent, ethical journalism offers stories in which all of the following are consistently true: